audiolabs/PESQ/README.md

 Please note that the sampling rate (frequency) should be 16000 or 8000 (Hz).

-And using 8000Hz is supported for narrowband only.
+A sample rate of 8000 Hz is supported only in narrowband mode.

 The code supports error-handling behaviors now.